isadri/inception/README.md

 ### Starting a New Container

-Docker cleanly hides any complexity behind the simple server API, though, so you can just think of it as a client and server for most purposes.
-Each Docker host will normally have one Docker server running that can manage a number of containers.
-You can then use the Docker CLI client to talk to the server, for example, you can enter the following command in the Docker CLI to start a new container based on the *alpine:latest* image.
+you can enter the following command in the Docker CLI to tell the daemon to start a new container based on the *alpine:latest* image.

 ```bash
 $ docker container run --name c1 -it alpine:latest sh
 ```

 When you type this command, the Docker client sends it to the Docker daemon.
-The docker client and the Docker server talk to each other over network sockets.
 Once the the daemon receives the command to create a new container, it makes a call to *containerd* (because the daemon doesn’t contain any code to create containers).

 Despite its name, *containerd* cannot actually create containers.
 It uses *runc* to do that. *runc* interfaces with the OS kernel to pull together all of the constructs necessary to create a container (namespaces, cgroups etc.).
 The container process is started as a child process of *runc*, and as soon as it starts, *runc* will exit.

 ![Screenshot from 2024-02-08 16-00-00](https://github.com/isadri/inception/assets/116354167/0d8fbc88-d7ed-43b1-94ab-dd436da3d11b)

+> [!NOTE]
-Having all of the logic and code to start and manage containers removed from the daemon means that the entire container runtime is decoupled from the Docker daemon.
+> Having all of the logic and code to start and manage containers removed from the daemon means that the entire container runtime is decoupled from the Docker daemon.
 Sometimes, this is referred as *daemonless containers* and it makes it possible to perform maintenance and upgrades on the Docker daemon without impacting running containers.

 Let’s now talk about *shim*.